Current Graduate Students

 DANIEL DICKIE

-Daniel is a third-year doctoral student in the clinical program.
-He graduated from the University of Central Florida in 2015 with a BS in Psychology and from Pepperdine University in 2019 with an MA in Psychology.
-His primary research interests are risk factors of relationship violence, consent, suicide proneness, risk-taking behavior, and substance use and expectancies.
-He is currently placed at Kintegra Health.
+Daniel is a fourth-year student in the Clinical Health Psychology PhD program.
+Daniel is originally from Orlando, FL and graduated from the University of Central Florida with a B.S. in Psychology.
+He received an MA in Psychology from Pepperdine University and an MA in Psychology with a Health Psychology emphasis from the University of North Carolina at Charlotte.
+His research interests are primarily related to suicide and life-threatening behaviors, risky behaviors, and the cognitive and affective mechanisms influencing these behaviors.
+His current clinical practicum placement is the Charlotte VA and he teaches Abnormal Psychology and Human Sexual Behavior at the undergraduate level.
 In his free time, Daniel enjoys staying active, traveling, and visiting local coffee shops, breweries, and restaurants.
-In the future, he hopes to pursue a career in academia as a professor.
+In the future he hopes to pursue a career in academia.

 CHLOE WOODLING

-Chloe is a second-year doctoral student in the clinical program.
+Chloe is a third-year doctoral student in the clinical program.
 She graduated magna cum laude from the University of Redlands in 2019 with a B.A. in psychology.
 She continued her education at Ball State University where she completed an M.A. in Clinical Psychology and an M.S. in Quantitative Psychology.
-Her research interests broadly include disparities in healthcare, trauma-informed care, and institutional betrayal.
-In her free time, she enjoys playing with her dogs, hiking, kayaking, going to coffee shops, and watching a good Netflix show.
+Her research interests broadly include disparities in healthcare, trauma-informed care, institutional betrayal, and chronic illness.
+She is currently placed at the Center for Counseling and Psychological Services (CAPS).
+In her free time, she enjoys playing with her son and dogs, hiking, kayaking, going to coffee shops, and watching a good Netflix show.

 GRACE SCHROEDER

-Grace is a first-year doctoral student in the clinical program.
+Grace is a second-year doctoral student in the clinical program.
 She graduated from the University of North Carolina at Charlotte summa cum laude with a B.S. in psychology.
-Her research interests broadly include intimate partner violence, ACEs, and sexual violence.
-In the future, Grace wants to work in academia as a professor.
+Her research interests broadly include IPV, family violence, and sexual violence.
+Specifically, she is interested in identifying the risk factors (minoirty stressors, substance use, and early life adversity) that promote violence.
+She is also interested in how these experiences affect intimate relationships.
+She is currently placed at the Center for Counseling and Psychological Services (CAPS).
+In the future, Grace wants to work in academia.
 In her free time, she loves to spend time traveling, reading, and spending time with her family and her dogs.

 LILLIAN CAI

-Lillian is a first-year student in the UNCC clinical program.
-She graduated from VCU magna cum laude in 2023 with a BA in psychology as a Presidential Scholar.
-Her research interests include healthcare, chronic illness impact on mental health, caregiver - client relationships, and institutional betrayal effects on health outcomes in various populations, particularly underserved groups.
+Lillian is a second-year student in the UNCC clinical program.
+She graduated from Virginia Commonwealth University magna cum laude in 2023 with a B.A. in psychology as a Presidential Scholar.
+Her research interests include healthcare inequity, patient-provider relationships, and institutional betrayal effects on health-seeking behavior in various populations, particularly underserved groups.
 When she has the time, she likes to play tabletop RPGs, read, write, or watch the occasional nature documentary.

 Affiliate Lab Members